 Brasilia City and its Layout

-Being the capital city of the South American nation of Brazil, Brasilia witnesses a large influx of lobbyists and sightseers everyday.
-The construction of the city was carried out in an extremely rational manner with two traffic-ways dividing the city and forming its characteristic bow and arrow image.
-The Eixo Monumental runs in an east-west direction and has all government buildings and monuments located along the way.
-It divides the city into two different wings, namely the Asa Sul (south wing) and the Asa Norte (north wing).
+As the capital of the South American nation of Brazil, Brasilia sees a large influx of lobbyists and sightseers every day.
+The city has been built in a very rational way, with two roads dividing the city and creating its characteristic bow and arrow image.
+The Eixo Monumental runs from east to west, with all the government buildings and monuments along its route.
+It divides the city into two different wings, the Asa Sul (South Wing) and the Asa Norte (North Wing).

-The Eixo Rodoviario, on the other hand, runs with a slight curve in the north-south direction.
-The central bus station, or Rodoviaria serves as the point of intersection for these two roads.
-What further enhances the division of the city is the zoning of various areas: while most of the hotels can be found around the Rodoviaria, all the government buildings are located along the Eixo Monumental, primarily along its eastern end.
+The Eixo Rodoviario, on the other hand, runs with a slight curve in a north-south direction.
+The central bus station, or Rodoviaria, is the intersection of these two streets.
+The city is further divided by the zoning of the different areas: while most of the hotels are located around the Rodoviaria, all the government buildings are along the Eixo Monumental, mainly at its eastern end.

 Public Tansportation in Brasilia

-The public transport system in the city is not as good as many would possibly expect it to be.
-However, it is still better compared to some of the other cities in Brazil simply because the rules and laws governing the traffic situation in the city are stringent.
-Let us take a look at the options available for public transport in Brasilia that tourists can make the most of for travelling around the city.
+The public transport system in the city is not as good as many might expect.
+However, it is still better compared to some of the other cities in Brazil, simply because the rules and laws governing the traffic situation in the city are strict.
+Let’s take a look at the public transport options in Brasilia that tourists can use to get around the city.

 Brasilia Metro

-The Brasilia Metro, shaped in the form of a Y, is services by two lines.
-They do not run through most of the political or tourism destinations so it is not convenient to take the metro service for a sightseeing tour of Brasilia.
-Not as comprehensive as the subway services in some of the other cities, the Brasilia Metro service originates from the Rodoviaria bus station and travels south.
-It was constructed mainly to serve the massive population residing in the satellite towns in the region.
-The satellite towns are more populated than the Pilot Plan of Brasilia and people are heavily reliant on the metro service which is clean, safe, fast and also free from all forms of constraints put in place by road traffic.
+The Brasilia Metro, in the shape of a Y, is served by two lines.
+They do not run through most of the political or tourist areas, so it is not convenient to use the metro for a sightseeing tour of Brasilia.
+Not as extensive as the metro services in some other cities, Brasilia’s metro service starts at the Rodoviaria bus station and heads south.
+It was built mainly to serve the huge population living in the region’s satellite towns.
+The satellite towns are more densely populated than the pilot plan of Brasilia, and people rely heavily on the metro service, which is clean, safe, fast, and also free from any form of congestion caused by road traffic.

 Taxis in Brasilia

-With a reasonably comfortable, safe and comprehensive bus system in place in the city, you really do not need a taxi for your travels.
-Taxis in the city, in general, are more expensive than in any of the other Brazilian cities.
-The city blocks are larger than usual and the distances are longer than what one may usually think.
-Very often, you may be required to make use of detours and loops in order to reach a particular building in a block.
-Taxi drivers in the city are known to take advantage of these traffic regulations as travelling by a slightly different route can increase your fare meter significantly.
-Note that the traffic plan is such that you cannot get back to the right route easily.
-If you must travel by taxi, it is best to call a radio taxi as they offer discounts of around thirty to forty percentage for every travel.
-As most of the taxis in the city have a radio, it won’t take much time for one to reach you.
-Also they are safer than others as the radio facility makes it easier for you to summon help.
-You may want to ask your hotel to book a cab for you as trying to catch one on the street will be to no avail.
+With a reasonably comfortable, safe and comprehensive bus system in the city, you really do not need a taxi for your travels.
+Taxis in the city are generally more expensive than in other Brazilian cities.
+The city blocks are larger than usual and distances are longer than you might think.
+Very often you will have to make detours and loops to reach a particular building within a block.
+Taxi drivers in the city are known to take advantage of this traffic pattern, as taking a slightly different route can add significantly to your fare.
+Note that the traffic plan is such that you cannot easily get back on the correct route.
+If you must take a taxi, it is best to call a radio taxi, as they offer discounts of around thirty to forty percent for each trip.
+As most taxis in the city have a radio, it won’t take long for one to reach you.
+They are also safer than others because the radio makes it easier for you to call for help.
+You may want to ask your hotel to book a taxi for you, as trying to catch one on the street will be futile.

 Bus services in Brasilia

-The bus service is the best choice among all forms of public transport in Brasilia.
-You can get an excellent access to the city center as well as its neighbourhoods by making the most of this bus system.
-Note that unless you flag a bus, it will only halt at a bus stop if there is a passenger waiting to alight.
-Rodoviaria located at the center of the city is the main bus terminus and this is the originating point for most buses irrespective of their routes.
-Even if they do not originate from here, most buses pass through this place so you need not look anywhere else to find a bus to your desired destination.
-The red-and-white minibuses, known as Zebrinha, are the preferred choice.
-If you are looking to move around the city, they are immensely useful as they form a link between the central districts of Brasilia and some important regions in the city such as airport, Esplanada dos Ministerios and other important avenues.
+The bus is the best choice among all the public transport in Brasilia.
+You can get excellent access to the city centre and its neighbourhoods by making the most of this bus system.
+Note that unless you flag down a bus, it will only stop at a bus stop if there is a passenger waiting to get off.
+Rodoviaria, located in the centre of the city, is the main bus terminal and is the point of departure for most buses, regardless of their route.
+Even if they do not originate from here, most buses pass through here, so there is no need to look elsewhere to find a bus to your destination.
+The red and white minibuses, known as zebrinha, are the preferred choice.
+If you want to get around the city, they are extremely useful as they connect the central districts of Brasilia to some of the city’s main areas, such as the airport, Esplanada dos Ministerios and other major avenues.

 Getting around in Brasilia

-While most of the other Brazilian cities can be effectively explored on foot, Brasilia is not too friendly for pedestrians.
-Nevertheless, you can navigate easily around the central districts on foot.
-However, you may find the lack of shade and preposterous heat from the midday sun to be overwhelming which is when you should consider turning your attention to buses, taxis and other forms of public transport in Brasilia.
+While most other Brazilian cities can be effectively explored on foot, Brasilia is not particularly pedestrian-friendly.
+Nevertheless, you can easily navigate the central districts on foot.
+However, you may find the lack of shade and the ridiculous heat of the midday sun overwhelming, in which case you should consider using buses, taxis and other forms of public transport in Brasilia.